 Diabetes Diploma issued by Stonebridge Associated Colleges, to view a sample of the college’s award, please click here.

-At the end of this course successful learners will receive a Certificate of Achievement from ABC Awards and Certa Awards and a Learner Unit Summary (which lists the components the learner has completed as part of the course).
+At the end of this course successful learners will be given the option to receive a Certificate of Achievement from the Quality Licence Scheme and a Learner Unit Summary (which lists the components the learner has completed as part of the course).

-The course has been endorsed under the ABC Awards and Certa Awards Quality Licence Scheme.
+The course has been endorsed under the Quality Licence Scheme.
 This means that Stonebridge Associated Colleges has undergone an external quality check to ensure that the organisation and the courses it offers, meet defined quality criteria.
 The completion of this course alone does not lead to a regulated qualification* but may be used as evidence of knowledge and skills gained.
 The Learner Unit Summary may be used as evidence towards Recognition of Prior Learning if you wish to progress your studies in this subject.
 To this end the learning outcomes of the course have been benchmarked at Level 4 against level descriptors published by Ofqual, to indicate the depth of study and level of demand/complexity involved in successful completion by the learner.

 *Regulated qualification refers to those qualifications that are regulated by Ofqual / CCEA / Qualification Wales

-To view a sample of the ABC Certificate of Achievement, please click here.
+To view a sample of the Certificate of Achievement, please click here.

 On completion of this course you will be eligible to join the following Professional Associations(s):